 Is it safe to post donated jewellery from Ashington?

 Yes.
-Once you have asked online, GoldPaid uses Royal Mail Special Delivery Guaranteed, which is tracked and insured at every stage.
-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Once you have asked online, GoldPaid uses Royal Mail Special Delivery Guaranteed, which is tracked and signed for at every stage.
+Your parcel travels on Royal Mail Special Delivery, and Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
 GoldPaid can confirm the appropriate postal option before you post.

 Can our shop ask questions before posting?

 Yes, and most Ashington charity teams start online that way.
-Message GoldPaid on WhatsApp on 07375 071158, or call 07763 741067, with photos and questions, and decide whether an item is worth sending before any label is requested.
+Message GoldPaid on WhatsApp or call us on 07944 014111, with photos and questions, and decide whether an item is worth sending before any label is requested.

 How is a donated item valued?